 Not only was this frustrating for the marketing team who had invested a huge amount of effort to deliver a great creative on-time, but the delay in send time was impacting their success metrics – not many people wanted to buy at 3am in the morning.

 At their core, eCRM and marketing automation systems are databases that run on computers.
 These computers are rather large, but just like your laptop they have a finite amount of memory and processing power.
 When you start trying to send emails to a large number of customers, use complex filters to determine who the emails should go to or trigger multiple campaigns at the same time, this can clog up your system and, worst case, it can grind to a halt.

-While each system is different and some cloud-based systems are better able to cope now, here are a few reasons why your eCRM or marketing automation system may be slowing up and what you can do about it:
+While each system is different and cloud-based systems are better able to cope, here are a few reasons why your eCRM or marketing automation system may be slowing up and what you can do about it:

 Sheer amount of data

 If you have a large number of customers, you are likely to hold a large amount of data.
 This data is held in a table and when you send an email the computer running your system goes through every single row in this table to check whether that customer should receive it.
 Doing this takes time and so the more data you hold, the longer it will take the computer to run through it.

 Cleansing your database is an easy way to help ease this problem.
 Look at customers who haven’t engaged with you over the past year and consider removing them from your database.
 You will be surprised by how much ‘dead data’ you hold.

 Not only will this help reduce the pressure on your marketing automation system, but it could also help improve your deliverability if you have mistakenly been sending emails to a bunch of addresses that no longer exist.

 If you collect behavioural data from customers – for example, browsing data from your online store or website – the problem may be worse.
 Let’s say you have 1m customers and each customer has viewed 10 pages on your site over the past year.
 Now your 1m records becomes 11m – one record for the customer and one record for every page view.